About me:

 Email: Feel free to contact me at obsessivecooking@gmail.com

-"B" is my fiance / now husband and ever diligent food taster (he prefers to remain mysterious, and thus goes by his first initial).
+“B” is my fiance / now husband and ever diligent food taster (he prefers to remain mysterious, and thus goes by his first initial).
 We both love to eat!
-Our family has grown by a little fox and two little girls through the years.
+Our family has grown by a freckled fox and two little girls through the years.

 Disclaimer: This is a personal blog with my thoughts / musing on life.
 I do not claim to give professional medical advice on this blog and any patient identifiers are removed / altered for privacy.